 Another factor bearing positively on our program is Gillette's extensive experience in spinal orthopedics.
-The volume of patients and specialization of our staff enabled us to offer quality care at economical costs.
+Spinal support to resist the development of spine deformities is therefore an ever-present consideration.

 Although we have some experience with people of middle and advanced age, our experience at Gillette Children's Hospital is primarily with people from birth into young adulthood.
 This younger age group will be the focus of this paper.
-Our client population with cerebral palsy includes the full spectrum of severity, but the severe cases far out number the less severe.
+Our client population with cerebral palsy includes the full spectrum of severity, but the very severe cases far out number the less severe.